lj020326/ansible-datacenter/wiki/roles/bootstrap_docker_stack/templates/docker-compose-test-standalone.md

 # How to Test Enhancements to the `docker-compose.yml.j2` Template

-Use the site [https://ansible.sivel.net/test/](https://ansible.sivel.net/test/) to test.
+Use the site [https://ansible.sivel.net/test/](https://ansible.sivel.net/test/) to test your enhancements.

 ## Set Up Test Variables

 Convert the Ansible logged variable values from JSON to YAML using a tool like [JSON Formatter & Validator](https://jsonformatter.org/json-to-yaml).

 ### Example Variables Section

 ```yaml
 docker_stack__swarm_mode: false